Ash-dot-coder/srkTheKing/README.md

-# Shah Rukh Khan 😎
+# The Shah Rukh Khan 😎

 ![This Shah](/Shah-Day/Assets/images/19.jpg)